 Wadden Sea dyke - Texel

-During project implementation, there were a few locations with limited space to work, a challenge.
-Together with the environment, we managed to complete the work well and on schedule.
+During the implementation of the project, there were a few locations with limited space to work in, which presented a challenge.
+Together with the surrounding community, we managed to complete the work successfully and on schedule.

-Lancaster dyke along Utopia and Wagejot
+Lancasterdijk along Utopia and Wagejot

 Oudeschild harbor dam

-Sea dike 't Horntje
+Seawall 't Horntje